mdchambers/dissertation/dissertation_outline.md

 	* Gro recruitment dynamic and reversible
 		* 50% of sites unique to single timepoint
 * Groucho associates with multiple ventrally-repressed genes in patterns unique to early embryonic stages
+* Groucho associates with
+* Groucho and Dorsal sites
+	* Classes of Dorsal site
+	* Alternative targets of Dorsal repression (segmentation and homeotic patterning) *

 * Groucho recruitment is more dynamic during early embryonic stages (consistent with highest levels of Gro at these stages)
 * Groucho spreading does not appear to be an obligate characteristic of repression